 Recovery from self-sabotage is a process that requires understanding.
 Before I can apply hypnosis to expedite your recovery process, you and I must identify 1) the ways that you sabotage your good, 2) the goals that you are obstructing, and 3) the purpose(s) served by the self-sabotage.
 I use a form of Socratic dialogue in which questions and answers enable us to “drill down to” the truth about your issues.

 With that knowledge, I can formulate hypnotic material to impress your subconscious mind with persuasive and supportive thoughts, suggestions, metaphors, and images, that prompt positive feelings and emotions in you.
 This strengthens your intentions to take constructive action and encourages your choosing the actions necessary to achieve your “authentic”goals and stop sabotaging yourself.

 If you are like many of my self-sabotaging clients, you suffer from one or more of the following syndromes: low self-esteem, a poor self-image, lack of confidence, negative self-talk, and limiting beliefs about your ability to get what you want out of life.
-If so, I will work with your “inner child” to heal painful negative emotions such as anger, sadness, frustration, and resentment that may be responsible.
+If so, I will work with your “inner child” to heal painful negative emotions such as anxiety, anger, sadness, frustration, and resentment that may be responsible.
 I will also coach you on how to develop and implement strategies for overcoming your resistance and fear, and for breaking bad habits and replacing them with good ones that further your goals.